-5.6 Fitness to Drive
+Fitness to Drive 5.6

 Drivers must not drive, attempt to drive or be in charge of a vehicle unless they are medically fit to do so.
 Any medical condition or injury that is likely to have an adverse affect on the ability to drive should be reported to Human Resources and the authorised line manager immediately.